michaelrowe01/instructlab-trainingfiles/elm_monitoring.md

 the network, operating system, database and application levels.
 A topology

-diagram of your CLM system will show you the potential points of failure and
+diagram of your Engineering Lifecycle Management system will show you the potential points of failure and

 the applications that should be monitored.

-For CLM Specifically, we have six key application areas that should be
+For Engineering Lifecycle Management Specifically, we have six key application areas that should be

 monitored.
 We provide much more instrumentation, but these key areas to